Let’s begin with a little quiz.

 2) Spend quality time.
 The positive discipline approach asserts that spending special time with each child every day helps children feel encouraged and can lead to a dramatic change in “problem children”.

 Nielsen proposes that when tucking children into bed, ask them to tell you about their “saddest” and “happiest” moment during the day, then share the same information about your day.

-So let’s say your have a hard time getting your children to participate in chores.
+So let’s say you have a hard time getting your children to participate in chores.
 You can tell them “I know you guys have a hard time doing chores but you need to help around the house.
-How do you suggest we organise the chores that need to be done?”
+How do you suggest we organize the chores that need to be done?”

-Modelling the appropriate behaviour after you have made a mistake also teaches your child how he/she should behave:
+Modeling the appropriate behavior after you have made a mistake also teaches your child how he/she should behave:

 a) Recognize your mistake

-b) Be willing to apologise “I shouldn’t have yelled, I’m sorry”
+b) Be willing to apologize “I shouldn’t have yelled, I’m sorry”

 c) Focus on solutions

 4) Positive time-outs.
 The positive discipline approach does not advocate time-outs because it considers that time-outs humiliate children.

 However, it advocates positive time-outs or what others have referred to as “time-ins”.